-5. Light my tea light candle with long match stick or lighter
+Light the tea-light candle with a long match stick or lighter.

 1. Sweet Orange

-The main component of grapefruit is limonene, a common compound in most citrus fruits.
-Limonene has antibacterial and anti-inflammatory components.
-This can support and mend immune issues, injury, and certain illnesses.
+The main component of a Grapefruit is 'limonene', a common compound found in most citrus fruits.
+Limonene has robust antibacterial and anti-inflammatory components, thus supporting immunity strength, injury recovery, and illness prevention.

-Burning this calming fragrance is perfect for stressful moments such as studying, working, or organizing.
-This is why it is one of our favorites.
+Burning this calming fragrance is perfect for stressful moments such as studying, working, or general stress!

-Bergamot essential oil makes for the perfect mixer.
-It complements beautifully with fragrances such as sandalwood, rosemary, and lavender.
-Because of its citrus aroma, it also balances nicely with spiced or sweet essential oils.
+Bergamot essential oil makes for the perfect scent-mixing oil - it complements beautifully with fragrances such as Sandalwood, Rosemary, and Lavender.
+Because of its citrusy aroma, it also balances nicely with other sweet essential oils.

 The Bottom Line